QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/terraform-grain.md

 ### tags
-Whenever a Terraform grain is launched, all resources created during the deployment process will be automatically tagged with Torque's system tags, built-in tags and custom tags (for details, see [Tags](/governance/tags).
+Whenever a Terraform grain is launched, all resources created during the deployment process will be automatically tagged with Torque's system tags, built-in tags and custom tags.
+For details, see [Tags](/governance/tags).
 Sometimes, you need to disable tagging for all or specific resources.
 To disable *all* resources in a specific grain use the following syntax: